moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 ## Summary

-Feature flags are a powerful tool that provide SREs and developers a way to control behaviour of the application in a rapid manner.
+Feature flags are a powerful tool that provide SREs and developers a way to control behavior of the application in a rapid manner.

 Currently, with a single production instance, setting of feature flags is an operation that is performed with a single ChatOps command, and immediately